variantstudios/frontrangefirerescue.co/pages/employment/index-copy.md

 <div>&nbsp;</div>

 <div>The State of Colorado has an official process for becoming state certified that we can help you navigate through.
-The candidate may be offered a conditional position contingent upon the ability to obtain valid Colorado certification.
+The candidate may be offered a conditional position contingent upon the ability to obtain valid Colorado certification and drivers license.
 Please contact us for more information.
 You can visit the Colorado Division of Fire Prevention and Control site <strong><a href="https://www.colorado.gov/pacific/dfpc/renewal-reinstatement-reciprocity">here</a></strong>.</div>

 <div>&nbsp;</div>